 There are members travelling up from Sydney on most weekends and often during the week.
 Contact the club for further details if you wish to arrange a lift rather than drive yourself.

 If you come by car and have a GPS, be aware that Lake Keepit is a get-away-from-it-all type of place, and the club is probably just off the map!
 Aim for the Lake Keepit State Park or Keepit Dam Road and you can ask directions from there.
 Otherwise, take highway 1 (The Newcastle freeway) towards Newcastle.
 Take the Cessnock exit towards the New England highway.
 Enjoy the trip through what is becoming China's fastest growing coal region… almost all the way up to the Kamilaroi highway exit towards Quirindi and Gunnedah.
 You're best to take the Gunnedah road because unless the safety nannies have changed the rules, the speed limit is 110 kph on this road.

-At Gunnedah, you turn right towards Tamworth and follow the road until the Lake Keepit turnoff, just after Somerton.
-From there, you follow the road to the Lake Keepit State Park.
+At Gunnedah, you turn right towards Tamworth and follow the road until the Lake Keepit turnoff, just after the little town of Carrol.
+From the turnoff, follow the signs to the Lake Keepit State Park.

 At the time of writing, Qantas/Qantaslink is the only airline with scheduled flights to Tamworth, flying Friendships or Dash 8 turbo-props..
 Look on the Quantas website for times and fares.
 There are normally three flights a day and you can be lucky and get a decent price.